-We know that each possible $\vec{p}_{\tau_1}$ on the cone is equally probable, so the $\vec{p}_{\tau_1}$-distribution can be sampled by stepping through the equally distributed $\varphi$, providing a set of equally probable candidates for the $\tau_{1}$ momentum.
-This is the concept of GKK.
+We know that each possible $\vec{p}_{\tau_1}$ on the cone is equally probable, so sampling the $\vec{p}_{\tau_1}$-distribution is simply stepping through the equally distributed $\varphi$, providing a set of equally probable candidates for the $\tau_{1}$ momentum.
+In contrast to other cone-based approaches such as~\cite{PhysRev.140.B721, CLEO:1993vmo}, this sampling approach is the concept of GKK.

 The finite detector resolution can cause this approach to yield $\vec{p}_{\tau_1}$-momentum candidates which deviate considerably from the actual $\vec{p}_{\tau_1}$ of the event.
-This makes it worthwhile to add further physical constraints.
-In the case of particle pair events, we can utilise the signal side for these constraints.
+This deviation makes it worthwhile to add further physical constraints.
+In the case of particle pair events, we can utilise the signal-side for these constraints.

-First, we consider a special case and generalise afterwards.
-In the case of $\epem\to \tautau$ events we can have events where both $\tau_1$ and $\tau_2$ decay hadronically.
-In this case, we can reconstruct the $\tau_2$ momentum in the same way as done for $\tau_1$ with the corresponding angles $\theta^{\prime}$ and $\varphi^{\prime}$.
+First, we consider a particular case and generalise afterwards.
+In the case of $\epem\to \tautau$ events, we can have events where both $\tau_1$ and $\tau_2$ decay hadronically.
+In this case, we can reconstruct the $\tau_2$ momentum similarly to $\tau_1$ with the corresponding angles $\theta^{\prime}$ and $\varphi^{\prime}$.
 This results in two momentum cones, as depicted in Figure~\ref{fig:decayStructureDoubleCirc}.

-If the momenta of $V^1_{eff}$ and $V^2_{eff}$ were perfectly known, we could reconstruct the $\tau$-momentum by inverting the momentum on one of the two sides and look for the momentum-vectors that fulfil the requirements imposed by energy and momentum conservation.
-These are that both $\tau$ momenta must be back-to-back in the center-of-mass frame and lie on their respective cones.
+If the momenta of $V^1_{\text{eff}}$ and $V^2_{eff}$ were perfectly known, we could reconstruct the $\tau$-momentum by inverting the momentum on one of the two sides and looking for the momentum-vectors that fulfil the requirements imposed by energy and momentum conservation.
+Both $\tau$ momenta must be back-to-back in the centre-of-mass frame and lie on their respective cones.
 In general, this leads to two solutions.
-In the extreme cases, we obtain either one solution (the cones touch each other) or infinite (the cones are on top of each other).
+In extreme cases, we obtain either one solution (the cones touch each other) or infinite (the cones are on top of each other).

 Finite detector resolution smears the reconstructed values.
-This implies that we do not have a perfect knowledge of $\vec{p}_{V^i_{eff}}$, with $i=1,2$.
-This causes the cones to not perfectly align but to overlap, as indicated in Figure~\ref{fig:decayConeOverlap}.
+This resolution effect implies that we do not have a perfect knowledge of $\vec{p}_{V^i_{eff}}$, with $i=1,2$.
+This deficiency causes the cones to align imperfectly but to overlap, as indicated in Figure~\ref{fig:decayConeOverlap}.